 Home to Dukes Meadows Regional Player Development Centre (a part funded LTA grant funded facility).
 We offer some of the best tennis lessons and tennis coaching in the country.

 However, you don’t have to be a tennis superstar to join.
 The team are skilled at providing tennis coaching and tennis lessons to both adults and children, working with all levels from novices to professionals and will ensure that you can get the best out of your game!

 - Adult courses & programmes

-Find out more about our Pro’s
+Find out more about our team

 Simply click on the ‘bio’ link to read more

 Neil previously worked at Dukes Meadows from 2008-2012.
 He has been playing tennis since the age of 6 years old and was an outstanding young junior player, representing Great Britain at all ages from 12-18 years old.
 As a player Neil reached a career high Atp ranking 555 (2006) GB NO 8, and doubles ranking of 271 (2006).

 He has also had the honor of competing at the All England Wimbledon Courts in 2005, 2006, and 2007, successfully qualifying for the main draw in doubles in 2005.
 Neil has also played at Queen’s Club, Roland Garros and other major tournaments.